William F. Sharpe

 William Forsyth Sharpe (born June 16, 1934) is an American economist.
 He is the STANCO 25 Professor of Finance, Emeritus at Stanford University's Graduate School of Business, and the winner of the 1990 Nobel Memorial Prize in Economic Sciences.

 Sharpe was one of the originators of the capital asset pricing model (CAPM).
 He created the Sharpe ratio for risk-adjusted investment performance analysis, and he contributed to the development of the binomial method for the valuation of options, the gradient method for asset allocation optimization, and returns-based style analysis for evaluating the style and performance of investment funds.

+Contributions to Finance

+Sharpe's work on the capital asset pricing model established a mathematical framework for evaluating the relationship between risk and return.
+The model identifies that the expected return of an asset is equal to the risk-free rate plus a premium based on the asset's systematic risk, or beta.